 Boiled, and roast or grilled nopalitos are again eaten as a delicious side dish.

 Cactus paddles are safely eaten by native Mexicans as part of their routine diet since centuries.
-Allergy to cactus is quite rare; however, individuals with known allergy to cactus should avoid using them entirely.
+Allergy to the cactus is relatively rare; however, individuals with known allergy to cactus should avoid using them entirely.
 Farmers who handle spiny-cactus while harvesting may sustain pricks, scratches, bruise and therefore, should wear protective gloves, costumes, etc., to be on a safer side.
 (Medical disclaimer).

 <<-Back to Vegetable nutrition from Nopales.
 Please visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.